dnyaneshpainjane/TataPlay-web/README.md

 ```
 • Put Your login details <br>

-• Click login .
-You Will See all Jio Channels . <br>
+• Click login You Will See all subscribed Channels . <br>
 • Click On Channel and Play <br>